okuvshynov/b63/README.md

 ## Motivation
 Why was it built, given that quite a few already exist?
 - quick and easy benchmarking for C, not C++ only;
-- benchmarking is usually associated with measuring wall time, CPU time or CPU cycles.
-I needed other 'counters' as well, specifically:
-  - completely custom measurements, like 'number of hash collisions';
+- benchmarking custom counter, rather than time/cycles only, specifically:
   - CPU Performance Monitoring Unit counters, like the number of cache misses and branch mispredictions;
   - jemalloc memory allocations;
-- preferably header-only library, no 'installation';
+  - custom measurements, like number of hash collisions;

 ## Examples
 The easiest way to get a sense of how it could be used is to look at and run benchmarks from examples/ folder.
-The library is header-only, so the only 'dependencies' which examples express are:
+The library is header-only, so examples only need to include:
 - b63.h header
 - individual counter headers.

-For example, this is how 'benchmarking' time, cpu cycles and cache misses might look like on Linux:
+For example, this is how benchmarking time, cpu cycles and cache misses might look like on Linux:

 ```cpp
 #include "../src/b63.h"